-This week we continue to celebrate our graduates' success in Residency!!
-During the Residency MATCH process, applicants can apply as individuals or as a couple.
+Every March, Ross Med celebrates our graduates' success in matching into residency!!
+During the residency MATCH process, applicants can apply as individuals or as a couple.
 Applying as a couple allows them to connect their rank order lists so they can match in the same geographic location.
 In this episode, Dr Yasmine Bargoti Gosey and Dr Bobby Gosey, share their experience matching as a couple.

 Milena Garcia: Hello future Rossies and pre-med explorers, this is Milena Garcia your host for Ross University Checking the Pulse: A pre-med Podcast.
 This is our mini podcast featuring facts and information about our medical program, insights from current students and tips from practicing physicians.
 Each week this broadcast will be broken down in small episodes, focusing on one aspect of our program, also having guests talk about their own experiences as students and as doctors.
 During the residency match process applicants can apply as individuals or as a couple.
 Applying as a couple allows them to connect the rank order list, so they can match in the same geographic location.

 My guests today are Dr. Yasmine Bargoti Gosey and Dr. Bobby Gosey, who recently matched as a couple through this process.
 Welcome back thanks for joining us again